kkzz19/Angular-QuizMe/readme.md

 * Build dependencies: run "npm i" in this directory.
 This only needs to be done once or if the dependencies in package.json change.
 * Run "npm start" in this directory to start the application, and navigate to localhost:3000 to view
 * Run "npm run build" in this directory to build the site to the "docs" folder.
+* Run "npm run start-prod" in this directory to run the built site from the command above.
 * Run "npm test" and navigate to http://localhost:9876/ to run the unit tests.

 License: MIT